 So you want to learn SQL and decided to learn with Vertabelo Academy?
 That's great!
 This article show you the sequence in which to take the courses in order of increasing difficulty.
 Courses Teaching Standard SQL (ANSI) If you plan to begin learning SQL and would like to become a professional, your first step is to complete the SQL Basics course.
 This is the fundamental course that will provide a smooth introduction to the world of relational databases by learning about tables.

-If you are beginning to learn SQL and are confused by the differences between SQL and other similar languages like T-SQL, this article will help make things clear.
-You will also find explanations concerning which topics would be better to start learning first: general SQL or something more specific like MS SQL Server.
-What is SQL?
+If you are beginning to learn SQL and are confused by the differences between standard SQL and other similar languages like T-SQL, this article will help make things clear.
+You’ll not only learn about the difference between SQL and T-SQL but also find explanations concerning which topics would be better to start learning first: standard SQL or something more specific like MS SQL Server.
+What is Standard SQL?
 SQL (Structured Query Language) is a basic ANSI/ISO standard programming language designed to operate on data stored in relational databases.

 Do you think learning SQL will help you in your career?
 You are right.
 SQL is one of the easiest computer languages to learn.
 These days many non-IT employees have SQL skills and use them to extend their professional capacity.
 Moreover, more and more companies are encouraging their employees in non-IT areas (like sales, advertising, and finances) to learn and use SQL.
 One of the benefits of empowering employees with SQL skills is that once you answer one data question, the results will generate a new data question, and then perhaps a cascade of further data questions.

--- -- We did it again!
-Each year, we review all SQL courses and tutorials on the market to help you find the best online resources to learn SQL.
+-- -- -- -- -- We did it again!
+Each year, we review the SQL courses and tutorials on the market to help you find the best online resources to learn SQL.
 Find out which SQL courses are worth a try!
 But let's get to the point and take a closer look at some of the best online resources that can help beginners get started with SQL.

 Thinking about using Microsoft SQL Server?
 If so, you’re in the right place.
-In this article, we’ll look at the Microsoft SQL Server platform and go over its pros and cons.
-We’ll also evaluate the platform from both a company’s and a data specialist’s perspective.
+In this article, we’ll go over the pros and cons of Microsoft SQL Server and evaluate the platform from both a company’s and a data specialist’s perspective.
 What Is Microsoft SQL Server?
-In technical terms, Microsoft SQL Server is a relational database management system (RDBMS) developed by Microsoft.
-Essentially, it’s software that allows you to store, change, and manage relational data effectively.
+Before diving into the pros and cons of Microsoft SQL Server, I’ll explain what it is.
+In technical terms, it is a relational database management system (RDBMS) developed by Microsoft.

 Knowing how to improve SQL query performance is an important skill, especially when working with with large databases.
 In this article, you’ll learn how to write more efficient SQL queries to get results faster.
 The biggest difference between SQL and other languages is that SQL is a non-procedural language.
 In a non-procedural language you specify the results that you need but not the methods used to get it.
 The advantage of a non-procedural language is that it is easier to write programs, therefore it is common for non-programmer business users to generate reports from SQL queries.